Winners take credit for their success, losers take responsibility for their failure…

 Or maybe, just maybe, they’re not very preoccupied with us at all, these observers of ours Maybe they don’t care, taking a peek at us here and there, like we do with the North Koreans, engaging themselves in lighthearted or heated debate amongst themselves about this, that and the other, before returning to their lives, unperturbed and guilt-free, content with the knowledge that no matter how sad or disturbing the spectacle on their screens is, it’s not worth losing sleep over.
 Would you lose sleep over a sea of puppets?

 Perhaps the world is all puppets, puppet masters, accountability, oblivion, lack of awareness of one’s surrounding environment, delusion…

 People are responsible for their actions and choices

 It’s fun to control the board game in real life.

 See What I’m Saying?

-Somebody once claimed that the world rested on the shell of a giant turtle, raising a number of eyebrows.
-The skeptics asked her what the giant turtle was resting on, to which she answered nonchalantly: It’s turtles all the way down.
+Somebody once claimed that the world rested on the shell of a giant turtle.
+Her comment raised eyebrows.
+The skeptics asked this woman what the giant turtle rested on, and she replied nonchalantly: It’s turtles all the way down.

-Similarly, it’s observers and puppet masters all the way up.
-All the fucking way up to places most people haven’t even imagined.
+Similarly, it’s observers and puppet masters all the way up, all the way up to places most people haven’t even imagined.